arunshankar296/Advanced-Intelligent-Irrigation-System/README.md

 Step 2: Install the Required Arduino Libraries(Given in LIBRARY Folder) Step 3:Upload the Main Arduino Code to the atmega 2560( I have used Ardiuno IDE) Step 4: Install System in Real Field / Garden

+To run this project, download all required Arduino libraries here:
+👉 Download libraries.zip
+Unzip it and place the contents inside your Arduino `libraries` folder:
+Documents → Arduino → libraries
+Then restart the Arduino IDE.